Caltech Now Requires AP Exam Scores for College Admissions

 Why Is Caltech Doing This?

-This change is about academic rigor, fairness, and creating a more level playing field for applicants across the globe.
-As stated by Caltech, “Students must demonstrate mastery in calculus, chemistry, and physics for admission to Caltech.”
+Presumably, Caltech’s decision is intended to boost academic rigor, promote fairness, and guarantee a more level playing field for applicants across the globe.
+As Caltech’s Undergraduate Admissions states, “Students must demonstrate mastery in calculus, chemistry, and physics for admission to Caltech.”

 Emphasizing Subject Mastery, Not Just Course Names

-Caltech believes that transcripts alone don’t tell the whole story.
-Two students may both list “AP Physics” on their transcripts, but that doesn’t mean they retained or mastered the material.
-By requiring AP or IB exam scores, Caltech is looking for deeper insight into each student’s true understanding of core subjects like calculus, chemistry, and physics.
+Caltech’s new policy suggests a fundamental conviction that transcripts alone don’t tell the whole story of a student’s preparedness for a rigorous college education.
+Two students may both list “AP Physics” on their transcripts, but that doesn’t mean they retained or mastered the material equally.
+By requiring AP or IB exam scores, Caltech is looking for deeper insight into each student’s comprehension of core subjects like calculus, chemistry, or physics.

 Encouraging Academic Follow-Through